Looking back over 2020 so far and the impact of the global COVID-19 pandemic doesn’t tend to evoke uplifting sentiment for the majority.

 Major players such as Twitter and Microsoft are likely to transition to a permanent home-working ideology post-pandemic, having realised multiple benefits and cost-savings.
 These players will likely re-attribute those savings into furthering their cloud-first strategies whilst increasing employee satisfaction and efficiency.

-As organisations become increasingly aware of the endless capacity possibilities that cloud brings, cloud-agnostic automation concepts such as DevOps, infrastructure as Code, Serverless and many others will likely incentivise companies to achieve further cost optimisation.
+As organizations become increasingly aware of the endless capacity possibilities that cloud brings, cloud-agnostic automation concepts such as DevOps, infrastructure as Code, Serverless and many others will likely incentivise companies to achieve further cost optimisation.

 There’s never been a requirement like there is today for businesses to scale-up their capacity, in such a short timeframe.
 The world has witnessed that cloud is not only capable of handling this sudden colossal spike in computing needs, but also that it’s become vital, and reliance on cloud should not be underestimated.